 - Not for advanced users

 On the whole, the Yonex Muscle Power 3 is a great choice for beginners and recreational players.
 If you use it for casual gaming and for practice sessions, you won’t get disappointed.
 The solid build actually can live longer than expected.
 However, the string tension is on the lower side making it unsuitable for elite players.
-So, if you are looking for a racquet for real tournaments, you should consider something premium.
+So, if you are looking for a racket for real tournaments, you should consider something premium.

 The double steel shaft ensures great rigidity and strength and twist resistance.
-But the use of double shaft has increased the weight of the racquet substantially.
+But the use of double shaft has increased the weight of the racket substantially.
 It has a tangential intersection of the dual shafts with the frame rather than a traditional T-joint which is prone to get broken.

-This racquet is tightly stringed with a heavy duty nylon string at 18-29 lbs. tension.
+This racket is tightly stringed with a heavy duty nylon string at 18-29 lbs. tension.
 Though it’s not as stiff as other string cores, it’s still good for beginners and intermediate players.
 It also has better ergonomics with a dimpled hand grip of standard G4 size.
 The dimpled grip offers utmost comfort and stays intact in your palm.

 - Strong build for prolonged lifespan

 - Double shaft offers impeccable strength and twist resistance

 - Nice dimpled grip for comfort and control

 - Nylon string with 18-20 lbs. of tension is decent enough for intermediate players